 The Sun is brilliant but it also casts shadows.
-The solar point in your chart is a very powerful placement in astrology, as we can see from years worth of popular Sun Sign horoscopes (I am a fan of the Sun sign horoscope).
+The solar point in your chart is a very powerful placement in astrology, as we can see from years worth of Sun Sign horoscopes (I am a fan of the Sun sign horoscope).

 The Sun is symbolic of our search for enlightenment, self-knowing, and self-identity.
 Getting to know your Sun sign is like getting to the know the archetypes you operate with in life.
-It shows you who you are on a deep archetypal level and is the light in the chart.
+It shows you who you are on an archetypal level and is the light in the chart.
 It represents the person you are becoming but also the person you are presently.

 Mercury is the planet of communication.
 It has several retrograde cycles per year which seem to play a role in understanding this exceptionally deep planet.
-Where on the surface Mercury may appear to represent exterior aspects of life such as speech, language, and information; it is truly a guide into the rich interiors of our being.
+Where as, on the surface, Mercury may appear to represent exterior aspects of life such as speech, language, and information; it is truly a guide into the rich interiors of our being.

 Mercury represents all aspects of communication, learning styles, and information processing.
 This planet shows us how we take in data, facts, and experiences.
-It deeply shows us how we can travel to the deepest layers of ourselves.
+It shows us how we can travel to the deepest layers of ourselves.
 When we are in touch with our Mercury expression we are better able to articulate what our personal experience feels like.

 Venus is the principle of attraction and repulsion.
 It is the planet of love and sweetness.
 Wherever Venus is placed in your chart is symbolic of who and what you are drawn towards.
 It can imply information about artistic ability, taste, and aesthetics.
-Venus can also lend you insight into your sexuality.
+Venus can also lend you insight into your own sexuality.

 When you fall in love there is often something more cosmic at play happening within your being that is hard to articulate.
 Venus is symbolic of all the things you love and also all the things you dislike.
-This planet lends insight into how you like to be liked, how much you rely on social approval, and to some extent your tendency to indulge in sweets, sex, and feel good activities.
+This planet lends insight into how you like to be liked, how much you rely on social approval, and to some extent your tendency to indulge in sweets, sex, hedonistic, and feel good activities.

 Mars is symbolic of what drives and motivates you.
 It represents how likely you are to turn aggressive, display a temper, or keep that part of yourself in strict order.
 Mars is representative of your wild side, your sex drive, and temperament.

 Jupiter is symbolic of faith, belief, and excess.
 This planet, associated with the Greek god Zeus, is an authority planet.
-It can show you what aspects of life you will find luck and success in but also demonstrates where you may have a tendency to go too far.
+It can show you what aspects of life you will find luck and success in, but also demonstrates where you may have a tendency to go too far.

 Neptune is symbolic of our dreams and fantasies.
 Where Neptune is in our charts is where we tend to get confused or create delusions about ourselves and our lives.
-Due to its fluid nature it often leads to the creation of astounding works of art, music, poetry, and fashion.
+Due to its fluid and imaginative nature it often leads to the creation of astounding works of art, music, poetry, and fashion.

-It is symbolic of glamour, of a longing for the unobtainable something we have trouble putting into words.
+It is symbolic of glamour, of a longing for an unobtainable something we have trouble putting into words.
 Look to your natal Neptune placement for deeper insights into your dream life and the role dreams play in understanding your waking self.
 This planet represents where we tend to delude ourselves, constructing brilliant fantasies about who and what we are.
 It is spiritual, mystic, and psychic in nature; helping us get in touch with our intuitive abilities.

 Uranus is our higher mind, the fast processing of information, rebellion, and trauma.
 It is symbolic of where in our lives we have found tragedy, catastrophe, and sometimes genius.

 Uranus is somewhat chaotic in nature but also highly rational in that there is always a reason for the chaos.
-It can give us information on how our minds function; how ideas get sparked within us.
+It can give us information on how our mind functions; how ideas get sparked within us.
 In evolutionary astrology, particularly the work of Mark Jones, Uranus is seen as a point of trauma or major events in our lives and past lives that have shaped our current existence.